Did you know that there is so much more to ginger than ale and gingerbread houses?

-A 2008 study has found that ginger can improve your cholesterol levels.
+A 2008 study has found that ginger may improve your cholesterol levels.
 As a result, ginger may protect your heart and prevent heart attacks and strokes.

 A 2012 study found that ginger may decrease appetite in overweight patients which may lead to weight loss and the prevention of obesity.

 Pair it with your lemon water for the ultimate daily detox and weight loss boost.

 Pregnancy, especially the first trimester, can come with uncomfortable symptoms, such as frequent nausea and vomiting.
 Just as we mentioned, ginger may help improve general digestion functions, and this doesn’t exclude pregnant women, who may be particularly interested in a natural solution.

 A 2009 study found that taking only 1 gram of ginger can help reduce menstrual pain as effectively as ibuprofen and other over-the-counter medication during the first 3 days of your period.

-You can even start drinking ginger tea and cooking with this spice a few days leading up to your period to help get on top of the pain.
+You may even start drinking ginger tea and cooking with this spice a few days leading up to your period to help get on top of the pain.

-A 2015 study found that taking ginger resulted in a significant reduction in major risk factors for hearts disease, such as oxidized lipoprotein markers in participants.
+A 2015 study found that taking ginger may result in a significant reduction in major risk factors for hearts disease, such as oxidized lipoprotein markers in participants.

 Gingerol is a bioactive compound in fresh ginger.
-One of its benefits is that it can help decrease the risk of infection.
+One of its benefits is that it may help decrease the risk of infection.

-Since ginger can prevent and fight infections, it may be beneficial to your oral and dental health.
+Since ginger may prevent and fight infections, it may be beneficial to your oral and dental health.
 Research has found that ginger can effectively fight oral bacteria linked to inflammatory gum diseases, such as gingivitis and periodontitis.